Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Here’s a clip from our Brace For Impact show on the subject:

-However, since ACIP is now made up almost entirely of new members and we have been contacting them since they started… that’s the new status quo.
+However, since ACIP has almost entirely new members, and we have contacted them since they started, that’s the new status quo.

 Generally speaking, they seem like alright folks.

-Although, when it comes to why you are going to listen to me about what I’m going to share with you right now… there’s a lot of material to cover…
+However, there's a lot of material to cover regarding why you will listen to me and what I’m going to share with you right now.

 And no… I will not explain my overuse of ellipses…